-Uppsala Centre for Sustainable Development is an interdisciplinary centre that aims to be a catalyst for research and education on sustainable development as well as a place for students and researchers.
+Uppsala Centre for Sustainable Development is an interdisciplinary centre that aims to be a catalyst for research and education on sustainable development as well as a meeting place for students and researchers.
 The centre is a collaboration between Uppsala University and the Swedish University of Agricultural Sciences, SLU.

 The objectives of The Uppsala Centre for Sustainable Development are achieved by:

 - Contributing to increased cooperation in the field of sustainable development from global, regional, and local perspectives, shared between scientists and teachers from different faculties, and between universities around the world.

 - Being a forum for critical dialogue on scientific grounds promoting the development of knowledge

 - Stimulating interdisciplinary research between researchers at both universities and all faculty areas within the field of sustainable development

 - Stimulating the study of courses within and between the two university faculty areas within the field of sustainable development

 - Increase the interest in the knowledge base through outreach activities such as seminars, conferences, and publications, etc.